SSTentacleSS/MavenMindustryPluginTemplate/README.md

 # Basic Usage

-See `src/tentacle/mindustry/example/Main.java` for some basic commands and event handlers.
+See `src/java/io/github/SSTentacleSS/mindustry/example/Main.java` for some basic commands and event handlers.
 Every main plugin class must extend `Plugin`.

 # Building a Jar

-Use `./mvnw clean package` or `mvn clean package` (if you have maven installed globally) or the built-in editors 'task explorer' -> 'package' task.
+1. Use `mvn clean package`
-The output file will be in two versions
+2. The output file will be in two versions

 * `target/name_of_plugin.jar` - working plugin, with the necessary libraries included by the user
 * `target/name_of_plugin-lib.jar` - the library, partially incapable of working because it has no required dependencies, is intended for inclusion in another plugin as an "lightweight" optional dependency

 # Debugging

-run `./mvnw mindustry:debug` or `mvn mindustry:debug` (if you have maven installed globally)
+Run `mvn mindustry:debug`

 # Installing